Welcome to another installment of Signature Style! I’m excited to feature Mr. Jeremy Branch today.

 EG: What are some things young guys can add to or change about their daily wardrobe that will help polish their image, while still keeping things appropriate for their age and lifestyle?
 Most college-aged kids I hear from want to dress better, but don’t want to stick out like a sore thumb among their peers.

-UB: To me, I would start with a few button down shirts, two pairs of well fitting
+UB: To me, I would start with a few button down

 Like you said, a college kid doesn’t want to stick out like a sore thumb, they have to fit in with their environment comfortably.
 But comfort doesn’t have to mean sloppy, which it unfortunately is often confused for.